dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 ### Archiving images

 Here we are pulling FOG images from the remote FOG server to our local repository and archiving them on the fly to [tarballs](https://computing.help.inf.ed.ac.uk/FAQ/whats-tarball-or-how-do-i-unpack-or-create-tgz-or-targz-file).
-Later, they can be transfered to other servers and extracted also on the fly, which makes this approach both simple and practical.
+Later, they can be transferred to other servers and extracted also on the fly, which makes this approach both simple and practical.

 1. Make sure you have enough space on your repository workstation